 Less serious side effects may include:

-- mild nausea or stomach pain; or
+- mild stomach pain; or

 - mild tingly or jittery feeling.